paulo-souza-kn/TestCaseBeer/README.md

 This repository contains a case study on a brewery database by location, where you can examine the entire data engineering workflow.
 The following tools were used:
 - PDI (Pentaho Data Integration) for orchestration;
-- Python for API requests and data processing across the three layers (Bronze, Silver, and Gold).
+- Python for API requests and data processing across the three layers (Bronze, Silver, and Gold);
+- SQL language for create tables, procedures, inserts and views.

 Desejable tools:
 - Airflow